-Primary Faculty Supervisor: Dr. Fady Baddoura, 407-631-2578
+Primary Faculty Supervisor: Dr. Anthony Roche; Anthony.roche@va.gov or Dr. Fady Baddoura, 407-631-2578 Fady.Baddoura@va.gov

-Fady.Baddoura@va.gov

-Contact Person: Vhaorlmedicaleducationcoordinators@va.gov
+Contact Person: VhaorImedicaleducationcoordinators@va.gov Maximum Enrollment: 1-5 per block

 Students will rotate through multiple areas of the clinical laboratory and anatomic pathology.
 They will shadow pathologists performing specific procedures including frozen sections, fine needle aspirations, and autopsies, and will have hands-on experience in processing surgical pathology specimens.
 They will participate in an active hematopathology service and learn about applications of molecular pathology for disease diagnosis.
 Exposure to clinical chemistry and blood banking will also be included.